gunrock/docsify/docs/analysis/results_tc.md

 # Triangle Counting

 We show two results for triangle counting (TC) on a variety of datasets across multiple GPUs: runtime (measured in ms) and runtime as a function of the number of edges.
 We may have application-specific notes on our [methodology page](/gunrock/methodology).
+The first plot and table answers the question "What is the fastest Gunrock run for a particular primitive-dataset-GPU combination?".

 Tables of data for the below results, including links to JSON summaries with command lines for each experiment: [ [TC runtime (ms) ](analysis/gunrock_primitives_tc_avg_process_time_table.md) |